-In an in-text citation, the author's name appears in a sentence and not in parentheses.
-Please note that in MLA citing, page numbers (if available) usually go in parentheses.
+In an in-text citation, the author's name or title of the source (if no author) appears in a sentence and not in parentheses.
+In this case ONLY the page numbers (if available) are placed in parentheses.
 This is the same whether paraphrasing or quoting.

 Andersen argued this point (27-32)